How I Got 16 Birth Certificates and 10 Apostilles for a Philippine Client in One Day: A California Notary’s Full-Service Story

 The Client and What He Needed

 My client was a Philippine resident living in California who needed certified copies of a child’s birth certificate for use in the Philippines.
-Specifically, he needed 16 certified copies from the Orange County Office of Vital Records in Santa Ana, and then 10 of those copies apostilled through the California Secretary of State so that Philippine government agencies would recognize them as authentic.
+Specifically, he needed 16 certified copies from the Orange County Office of Vital Records in Santa Ana.
+Then he needed 10 of those copies apostilled through the California Secretary of State so that Philippine government agencies would recognize them as authentic.

 This is a common need for Filipino families in California.
-Birth certificates issued in the United States must be apostilled before the Philippine government will accept them for purposes like citizenship registration, property transactions, school enrollment, or legal proceedings.
-The Philippines is a member of the Hague Apostille Convention, which means an apostille from the California Secretary of State is the accepted form of authentication.
+Before the Philippine government will accept a U.S.-issued birth certificate, someone must apostille it.
+Filipino families need apostilled documents for citizenship registration, property transactions, school enrollment, and legal proceedings.
+The Philippines belongs to the Hague Apostille Convention, which means an apostille from the California Secretary of State serves as the accepted form of authentication.

 The challenge was that my client could not go to Santa Ana himself.
-He needed someone to physically go to the vital records office, request the certified copies, and then take them to the Secretary of State for apostille processing.
+He needed someone to physically visit the vital records office, request the certified copies, and then carry them to the Secretary of State for apostille processing.
 That someone was me.

 The First Surprise: I Needed Power of Attorney